 6.1 What is the initial entropy of the target variable, i.e., E(approve), which is defined as the sum of the probability of each value times the negative of the log base 2 of that probability.
-Recall that $\log_2$ of $\frac{1}{2}$ is -1.
+Recall that \log_2 of $\frac{1}{2}$ is -1.

+6.2 The ID3 algorithm selects the variable at each level that maximizes the information gained.
 Which attribute would be chosen as the root of the decision tree?
 (5 pts)